The Autobiography of Malcolm X: Missing chapters

 In 1992, attorney Gregory Reed bought the original manuscripts of The Autobiography of Malcolm X for $100,000 at the sale of the Haley Estate.
 The manuscripts included three "missing chapters", titled "The Negro", "The End of Christianity", and "Twenty Million Black Muslims", that were omitted from the original text.
 In a 1964 letter to his publisher, Haley had described these chapters as, "the most impact [sic] material of the book, some of it rather lava-like".
 Marable writes that the missing chapters were "dictated and written" during Malcolm X's final months in the Nation of Islam.
 In them, Marable says, Malcolm X proposed the establishment of a union of African American civic and political organizations.
 Marable wonders whether this project might have led some within the Nation of Islam and the Federal Bureau of Investigation to try to silence Malcolm X.

 In July 2018, the Schomburg Center for Research in Black Culture acquired one of the "missing chapters", "The Negro", at auction for $7,000.

 Editions

-The book has been published in more than 45 editions and in many languages, including Arabic, German, French, Indonesian.
+The book has been published in more than 45 editions and in many languages, including Arabic, German, French, and Indonesian.
 Important editions include: